Hamza-H10/GeoNet/README.md

 npm run electron

 [troubleshoot section]
-Note: This loads the Vite dev server at http://localhost:5173.
+Note: This loads the Vite dev server at http://127.0.0.1:5173.
 If the Vite dev server is not running, the Electron window will be blank.

 [To run the app]
-npm run dev - will start the vite-react frontend npm run electron - will start the electron app npm run backend - node backend/server.cjs - will start the backend node app
+npm run dev - will start the vite-react frontend npm run electron - will start the electron app npm run backend - node backend/server.cjs - will start the backend node app "all in the root folder"

+[login credentials]
+admin, admin123
+user, user123

+#To build next version